tcusano/tcusano.github.io/index.md

 permalink: index.html
 ---
 ## This Site
-My ambition for this site is to provide useful information and tips to fellow IT collegues.
+My ambition for this site is to provide useful tools and tips to fellow IT collegues.
 I shall be adding more to site in due course.

 ## About me in brief